slint-ui/slint/docs/langref.md

 Identifiers can be composed of letter (`a-zA-Z`), of numbers (`0-9`), or of the underscore (`_`) or the dash (`-`).
-They cannot start with a number or a dash (but they can start with underscore) The underscore are normalized to dashes.
+They cannot start with a number or a dash (but they can start with underscore) The underscores are normalized to dashes.
 Which means that these two identifiers are the same: `foo_bar` and `foo-bar`.

 ## Properties